Melanoma Clinical Trial

 Participant has at least 1 measurable lesion per Response Evaluation Criteria in Solid Tumors (RECIST) v1.1.
 Lesions situated in a previously irradiated area are considered measurable if progression has been demonstrated in such lesions.

-a) Participant that has progressed after receiving all standard approved therapies or is no longer eligible for standard therapy.
+a) Participant has progressed on standard therapies, is no longer eligible for standard therapies or has refused standard approved therapies.

 Participants who have received radiotherapy must have completed this therapy (including stereotactic radiosurgery) at least 2 weeks prior to the first dose of IP.